objectionary/lints/src/main/resources/org/eolang/motives/misc/test-object-is-not-verb-in-singular.md

 # Test object isn't verb in singular

-Test object name should start with verb in singular form.
+Test object names must start with a verb in singular form.

 Incorrect: